Portugal: your next travel destination

 7. World Heritage

-The list is completed with icons that express a way of being and how to be a people in their times of celebration, Fado, the Cante Alentejano [Alentejo singing] and the Mediterranean diet.
-And yet, with arts and crafts that unite Intangible Cultural Heritage, such as the manufacture of rattles, the manufacture of the black pottery of Bisalhães, the art of the Royal Falconry, the manufacture of clay dolls in Estremoz and the Carnival of Podence.
+The list is completed with icons that define a people's way of being in their moments of celebration, Fado, the Cante Alentejano [Alentejo singing] and the Mediterranean diet.
+And also with arts and crafts that are part of the Intangible Cultural Heritage, such as the manufacture of rattles, the manufacture of the black pottery of Bisalhães, the art of the Royal Falconry, the manufacture of clay dolls in Estremoz, and celebrations such as the Carnival of Podence and the Community Festivities of Campo Maior.

 A visit to these Portuguese contributions to world history are a must and a good excuse to get to know the country from north to south.